What’s the difference?

 The difference is therefore:-

-The Court requires more information to determine an application for a grant of a Letter of Administration so it can take longer and be more expensive than an application for a grant of Probate.
+The Court requires more information to determine an application for a grant of letters of administration so it can take longer and be more expensive than an application for a grant of probate.

-Naming multiple Executors and/or a substitute Executor avoids the additional time and expense of applying for a grant of Letters of Administration.
+Naming multiple executors and/or a substitute executor can avoid the additional time and expense of applying for a grant of letters of administration.

-Contact us now for expert legal advice on Wills and Estates Law.
+Contact us now for free no obligation initial telephone advice and assistance regarding Wills and Estates Law.